You might not have workers' compensation insurance if you're self-employed as a sole proprietor, getting paid through a form 1099 and not a W2.

-State governments regulate workers’ comp, and the rules are slightly different in each state.
-Generally, if you’re a sole proprietor and you don’t have anyone else working for you, you probably are not required to have workers’ compensation insurance.
+State governments regulate workers' comp, and the rules are slightly different in each state.

 Your outdoor yoga practice is taking off, so you expand your classes to include more students.
 You have a friend who is also a yoga teacher, and you ask her to teach with you so you can give individual attention to your students.

-You think she's an independent contractor who’s working alongside you, not an employee who needs workers' comp.
+You think she's an independent contractor working alongside you, not an employee who needs workers' comp.
 But some states would see her as your employee and require you to have workers’ comp.

-Do I need Workers Compensation insurance for myself?
+Do I need Workers’ Compensation insurance for myself?

 Many companies will only hire you as an independent contractor if you have workers’ comp.
 This is because if you get hurt while doing a job for them, you could potentially sue the company for your medical costs.

 Most companies don’t want to buy workers’ comp for sole proprietors they hire to power wash the floors or do a company photoshoot, for example, but they also don’t want to have to pay your medical costs if you get hurt.

 What is the sole proprietor Workers’ Comp exemption?

 A workers’ comp exemption is a declaration that you do not need coverage because you don’t employ anybody.

-To get a workers’ comp exemption for sole proprietorship, you’ll have to complete the right form for your state, take it to be notarized and usually pay a small fee.
+To get a workers’ comp exemption for a sole proprietorship, you’ll have to complete the right form for your state, take it to be notarized and usually pay a small fee.